GLOBAL MARKETS-World stocks slip, await CPI, U.S. midterms outcome

 GRAPHIC: Post-midterm perfection for U.S. stockshttps://tmsnrt.rs/3N64vGw

-(Reporting by Herbert Lash, additional eporting by Dhara Ranasinghe, Nell Mackenzie and Lucy Raitano in London, Ankur Banerjee in Singapore; Editing by Toby Chopra, Bernadette Baum, Deepa Babington and Alex Richardson)
+(Reporting by Herbert Lash in New York Additional eporting by Dhara Ranasinghe, Nell Mackenzie and Lucy Raitano in London, Ankur Banerjee in Singapore Editing by Alex Richardson and Matthew Lewis)

 ((herb.lash@thomsonreuters.com; 1-646-223-6019; Reuters Messaging: herb.lash.reuters.com@reuters.net))